Geometry of Singular Foliations and Learning Manifolds in ReLU Networks via the Data Information Matrix: Introduction

-Our paper is organized as follows.
-In Sec.~\ref{rel-sec}, we recap the previous literature, closely related to our work.
-In Sec.~\ref{met-sec}, we start by recalling some known facts about Information Geometry in \ref{info-sec}.
-Then, in Sec.~\ref{fol-sec} we introduce the data information matrix (DIM), defined via a given model, and two distributions $\cD$ and $\cD^\perp$ naturally associated with it, together with some illustrative examples elucidating the associated foliations and their leaves.
-In Sec.~\ref{sing-sec} we introduce singular distributions and foliations and then we prove our main theoretical results expressed in Lemma~\ref{lem:ker_P-pp} and Theorem~\ref{thm:main}.
-Lemma~\ref{lem:ker_P-pp} studies the singularities of the distribution $\cD$.
-Theorem~\ref{thm:main} establishes that the singular points for $\cD$ are a measure zero set in the data space.
-Hence our foliation, though singular, acquires geometric significance.
-Finally in Sec.~\ref{exp-sec} we elucidate our main results with experiments.
+In \cref{met-sec}, we start by recalling some known facts about Information Geometry in \cref{info-sec}.
+Then, in \cref{fol-sec} we introduce the data information matrix (DIM), defined via a given model, and two distributions $\cD$ and $\cD^\perp$ naturally associated with it, together with some illustrative examples elucidating the associated foliations and their leaves.
+In \cref{sing-sec} we introduce singular distributions and foliations and then we prove our main theoretical results expressed in \cref{lem:ker_P-pp} and \cref{thm:main}. \cref{lem:ker_P-pp} studies the singularities of the distribution $\cD$. \cref{thm:main} establishes that the singular points for $\cD$ are a measure zero set in the data space.
+Hence our foliation, whose existence relies on mathematical results \cref{thm:frobenius}, that we apply as in \cref{prop:fol}, though singular, acquires geometric significance.

+Finally in \cref{exp-sec} we elucidate our main results with experiments.
 Moreover, we show how the foliation structure and its singularities can be exploited to determine which dataset the model was trained on, and its distance from similar datasets in the same data space.
-We also make some "proof of concept" considerations regarding knowledge transfer to show the potential of the mathematical singular local foliation and distribution structures in data space. }
+We also make some ``proof of concept'' considerations regarding knowledge transfer to show the potential of the mathematical singular local foliation and distribution structures in data space.